 - Invest in skincare or haircare routines that feel good to you.

-Hey you, with the hoodie, the sweats, the messy bun, and the trusty Crocs or sneakers.
-Maybe you’re reading this and thinking “I’m not a girly girl.
+To the woman rocking a hoodie, the sweats, messy bun, and a trusty pair of Crocs or sneakers.
+Maybe you’re reading this and thinking, “I’m not a girly girl.
 I’m not into pink, or Barbie, or being super feminine.
 Where do I fit in?”

 This blog is not about: